taocao/second-brain-ai-assistant-course/apps/second-brain-online/README.md

 | [Comet ML](https://rebrand.ly/second-brain-course-comet)  | Experiment tracking |  Free tier | `COMET_API_KEY` | [Quick Start Guide](https://rebrand.ly/second-brain-course-comet-quickstart) | Module 4 |
 | [Opik](https://rebrand.ly/second-brain-course-opik) | LLM evaluation and prompt monitoring | Free tier  | `COMET_API_KEY` | [Quick Start Guide](https://rebrand.ly/second-brain-course-comet-quickstart) | Module 6 |

-Other optional services in case you want to deploy the code.
-When working locally we setup the infrastructure using Docker.
-Thus, you can use the default values found in the `config.py` file:
+When working locally, the infrastructure is set up using Docker.
+Thus, you can use the default values found in the `config.py` for all the infrastructure-related environment variables.

+But, in case you want to deploy the code, you'll need to setup the following services with their corresponding environment variables:

 | Service | Purpose | Cost | Required Credentials | Setup Guide |
 |---------|---------|------|---------------------|-------------|